Call Us

 THE BODY MASS INDEX MEASUREMENTS?

-Researchers point out that the (BMI), based on the height and weight, is not an accurate measure of body fat because it does not account for critical factors that contribute to health or mortality, such as fat distribution, the proportion of muscle to fat, and the sex and racial differences in body.
-However, it used as a screening tool to identify potential weight problems in adults.
-If a person has a high BMI, But yet to determine if this excess weight is a health risk, call your doctor, or a healthcare provider would need to complete further assessments such as:
+Researchers point out that the (BMI), based on Height and weight, is not an accurate measure of body fat because it does not account for critical factors that contribute to health or mortality, such as fat distribution, the proportion of muscle to fat, and the sex and racial differences in the body.
+However, it is a screening tool to identify potential weight problems in adults.

 • Skinfold thickness measurements